nagababu8833/Azure-Full-Course/Class-1/README.md

 df -h
 ```

-### The command which df is used to find the location of the df command in the system.
+###  df is used to find the location of the df command in the system.

 which : Displays the full path of the command that is used when you type it.